+Super Admin defines these GMP & GSDP related RBI Systems that will be available to respective NMRA Admin and Inspectors to use while scheduling and executing the inspections.

 Configuration Elements

 Super Admin can also Add /Edit /View the System Elements that will also show the Element wise Risk Rating in the view.
 To access this interface, from the left-navigation menu, user will click on Configuration and then will click on Element sub menu and following interface will be displayed to the user: